Director of Field Operations Matt Rose draws on his experience with the US Bobsled team in his daily work at BLOCK.

 MOVING ON TO A FAMILIAR PASSION

-While Matt would’ve still had to compete for a spot, there was no doubt that a spot on the US Olympic Team for the 2002 games in Park City, Utah was well within his grasp.
+While Matt would’ve still had to compete for an opportunity, there was no doubt that a spot on the US Olympic Team for the 2002 games in Park City, Utah was well within his grasp.
 Unfortunately, in 2001 Matt was involved in a major motorcycle accident that left him seriously injured.
 While he was grateful to still be alive, Matt knew that he wouldn’t be able to get his body right in time to compete for a spot on the team.

 “I ended up making the tough decision to end my bobsled career.
 While I was disappointed with how it ended, I’ll forever be grateful I had the opportunity to continue my career as an athlete after college.
 Not many people get to do that.”